English Department Career Mentors

 The fact is, though, that most people's careers take them to places that they never imagine when they’re in college.
 From employers we know that English majors help students get good jobs, and when English alumni are surveyed a few years after graduation, they’re overwhelmingly happy with their choice of major.
 But sometimes it’s hard for them to imagine their future careers.
 Our Career Mentor program is designed to help you imagine your future career, and how to get there.

 We have assembled a group of eight professionals with an undergraduate degree in English whose careers can serve as an inspiration for our students.
 Our mentors will visit your Introduction to English Studies class (EN 1111) and will be available by email to answer questions that you have about career options.

-Ms. Allen graduated from Mississippi State University (“MSU “) with a Bachelor of Arts in English in May 2006 and subsequently earned a Juris Doctorate from Cumberland School of Law at Samford University in May 2009.
+Myles Cryer graduated from Mississippi State University with a Bachelor of Arts in English in May 2011.
+Afterwards, he obtained his Masters in Technical and Professional Communication from Auburn University in 2013.

 Melody Pittman Dale

 Melody Dale is the Coordinator of Old Main Academic Center and Education Librarian at Mississippi State University Libraries.
 She received her BA in English from Mississippi State University in 2008.
 After graduating from MSU, she spent two years serving in AmeriCorps in Grenada School District, which piqued her interest in literacy and libraries.
 She graduated with her Master of Library and Information Science (MLIS) from the University of Southern Mississippi in 2012.
 Her research interests include the library’s role in first year experience, open access, information literacy, and cataloging.
 Prior to her current position, she served as a serials cataloger at Mississippi State University Libraries.

 Christopher B. Ellzy